florophore/floro-next-demo/README.md

 ## Syncing your Strings with your Remote Floro Repository
 #### (skip this if you don't need the text plugin or you don't want real time string updates)

-Floro allows you to make live updates to your string content without requiring any code OTA tools.
+Floro allows you to make live updates to your string content without requiring re-deployment.
 It also can do this safely because of some static analysis we perform on the code when you compile it.
 This can be hugely valuable for you and your team, since you can make instant changes to your production string copy without needing to produce a new build.

 ### Example of string safe updates